 We have been pursuing identification of target proteins and epitopes recognized by cytotoxic T lymphocytes (CTL) specific to tumor-associated, minor histocompatibility or viral antigens.
-Recent activities also include elucidation of the intracellular processing pathway to yield such CTL epitopes and peptide vaccination as clinical translation of the CTL epitope identification.
+Recent activities also include elucidation of the intracellular processing pathway to yield such CTL epitopes.
+In addition, we have started studies on genetic susceptibility and drug sensitivity of breast cancer applying animal models and human cohorts.
 Our goal is to establish robust and safe immuno-therapy to treat cancer patients applying scientific achievements.
 To this end, we have started a preclinical study of T cell receptor gene transfer to patients' peripheral T lymphocytes.
 Animal models of immuno-therapy for lung cancer are also designed and conducted.